Manaslu Circuit Trek Permit with Cost (Updated 2026)

-Information accurate as of early 2026: The following details outline the permits required for the Manaslu Circuit Trek in Nepal.
+Information accurate as of March 22, 2026, reflecting the latest DoI Restricted Area Trekking Permit policy amendments: The following details outline the permits required for the Manaslu Circuit Trek in Nepal.
 Permit fees and regulations may change; always confirm current requirements with official Nepal government authorities before travel.

 Planning the Manaslu Circuit Trek in 2026/27?
 Understanding the permit costs before finalizing your itinerary is essential and often confusing because multiple permits are required from different government bodies.
 This guide gives you every fee, every rule, and every step of the application process with complete transparency and no hidden figures.